Giant Vortex Clusters in a Two-Dimensional Quantum Fluid: Abstract

 \section{Abstract}

-When energy is added to a system, for example by stirring, the ensuing equilibration dynamics usually leads to more disorder.
-However, in a bounded two-dimensional fluid containing quantized vortices, Onsager found a surprising result: continuing to add energy leads to highly-ordered, persistent vortex clusters.
-Here, for the first time, we realize these high-energy vortex clusters in a planar superfluid and demonstrate that they persist for long times, despite being far from equilibrium with the surrounding fluid.
-Our experiments explore a new regime of vortex matter at negative absolute temperature, diametrically opposed to the Kosterlitz-Thouless transition at positive temperature.
-Such vortex cluster states are directly relevant to studies of two-dimensional turbulence, and are potentially realizable in helium films, exciton-polariton superfluids, nonlinear optical materials, and fermion superfluids.
+Adding energy to a system through transient stirring usually leads to more disorder.
+In contrast, point-like vortices in a bounded two-dimensional fluid are predicted to reorder above a certain energy, forming persistent vortex clusters.
+Here we realize experimentally these vortex clusters in a planar superfluid: a $^{87}$Rb Bose-Einstein condensate confined to an elliptical geometry.
+We demonstrate that the clusters persist for long times, maintaining the superfluid system in a high energy state far from global equilibrium.
+Our experiments explore a regime of vortex matter at negative absolute temperatures, and have relevance to the dynamics of topological defects, two-dimensional turbulence, and systems such as helium films, nonlinear optical materials, fermion superfluids, and quark-gluon plasmas.